simonhw/beekeeping/README.md

 - Upgrade the Courses page to allow direct booking of and payment for availble courses.
 - Upgrade the Shop page to allow direct ordering and payment via the website.

+### Accessibility
+When creating this website, I kept accessibility in mind by:
+- Using colours with good contrast to the background.
+- Including clearly descriptive alt attributes for all images on the site.
+- Using aria labels to describe the actions that would be taken when interacting with links that contain no text.
+These can be found in the two image links at the bottom of index.html and in the footer icons link on every page.

 ## Deployment

 Github Pages was used to deploy the live version of the website.
 The steps followed to do this were as follows: